Woodstock Villa: Production

-Sikander Kher had several expectations from the media on his debut film.
+Sikander Kher had several expectations from the media for his debut film.
 Although his family name would provide recognition, he chose to have his only his first name listed on the credits.
 Sanjay Gupta, the producer of Woodstock Villa, is the uncle of the other newcomer, Neha Oberoi, who found it exciting and challenging to play the role of a kidnapped wife.
 Gupta offered Mehta the opportunity to direct the film at the point where the latter was out of work.

-Release and reception

-The film had its world premiere in Mumbai on 30 May 2008.
+Reception

 Times of India gave the film 3.5 stars out of 5, calling it a stylish thriller and praising the Kher's screen presence, cinematography and songs.
 On the other hand, Taran Adarsh of Bollywood Hungama gave the film 2 stars out of 5, feeling the film would have left a stronger impact without having any songs, which he stated were like obstances and "unwanted guests".
 However, he praised Kher along with the subject treatment, screenplay, dialogues, cinematography and background score.
 Khalid Mohamed of Hindustan Times gave the film 1 star out of 5, terming it a purported noir thriller and a "killer waste" of one's time and physical tolerance.